milonmaze/privacy-terms-observatory-beta/policies.google.com/privacy.md

 Measure performance

 We use data for analytics and measurement to understand how our services are used.
 For example, we analyze data about your visits to our sites to do things like optimize product design.
 And we also use data about the ads you interact with to help advertisers understand the performance of their ad campaigns.
 We use a variety of tools to do this, including Google Analytics.
-When you visit sites that use Google Analytics, Google and a Google Analytics customer may link information about your activity from that site with activity from other sites that use our ad services.
+When you visit sites that use Google Analytics, a Google Analytics customer may choose to enable Google to link information about your activity from that site with activity from other sites that use our ad services.

 Communicate with you